Natalitta/orchid-shop/README.md

         PORT : 8000
         CREDS : code from creds.json file
     4. Go to Buildpacks and add some for first Python and then NodeJS.
     5. Open "Deploy" tab.
-Select Github as the deployment method to, search for repository by its name and connect.
+Select Github as the deployment method, authorize and search for repository by its name and connect.
     6. Choose Enable Automatic Deploys, main branch.
+    7. Click Deploy a GitHub branch (main).
-    7. The app is successfully deployed to Heroku.
+    8. The app was successfully deployed.
+Click View.

 ## Technologies: